top of page

 May Marharyta Polovinko rest in peace, and may this brutal war of Russian aggression be brought to an end as soon as humanly possible on just and equitable terms.
 While politicians talk, people die.

 Copyright (c) Lviv Herald 2024-25.
 All rights reserved.
 Accredited by the Armed Forces of Ukraine after approval by the State Security Service of Ukraine.
+To view our policy on the anonymity of authors, please click the "About" page.

 bottom of page